 Even if you have been burned by some shady SEO companies in the past, it is important that you stay the course and keep SEO Marketing as an integral part of your Digital Marketing efforts.

 Google crawls the web and builds a database of all of the web pages, files, news stories, videos, images, and other media available online.
 Then, when you search for something specific, the search engine will look for it in its database and deliver results that match and seem relevant.
 The returned results are ranked based on popularity and relevancy; with most popular at the top, to least popular at the bottom.
 Relevance and popularity are determined using mathematical equations called algorithms which contain hundreds of variables called ranking factors.

 The search engines keep their algorithms confidential, so people don’t cheat the system and get ahead of others in ranking, to get more traffic.
 I have explained some key elements of SEO, to improve website ranking.
 SEO mainly comprises of 2 optimization techniques; On-Page SEO, in which web pages, its attributes, and content are optimized; Off-Page SEO, in which external inbound links are setup.

-Key elements of SEO:
+Key elements of SEO Marketing: